dotkernel/tutorial-101/docs/book/v1/chapter-2.md

 }
 ```

-In the book class you can see various Doctrine tags such as `#[ORM\Table(name: 'books')]` which specifies the name of the table that will be related to this Entity.
+In the book class you can see various Doctrine tags such as `#[ORM\Table(name: 'books')]` which specify the name of the table that will be related to this Entity.
-There are plenty of tags that can be added, but for the sake of simplicity we shall just stick to the table and the columns that will populate it.
+There are many tags that can be added, but for the sake of simplicity, we will stick to the table and the columns that will populate it.

 ## Repositories

-In the class that we have created previously you might have noticed that our Entity is related to a Repository: `#[ORM\Entity(repositoryClass: BookRepository::class)]`.
+In the class we created earlier, you may have noticed that our Entity is linked to a Repository using the following annotation: `#[ORM\Entity(repositoryClass: BookRepository::class)]`.
-We have specified which Repository will handle queries for this Entity.
+This specifies which Repository will handle queries for this Entity.
 This allows us to write custom database logic for it.

 Same as for the Entities, we need to create a base and our future Repositories.